Projects

 Our Solution

-Through the use of CAD/CAM software, MasterCam, the team successfully reduced the total quantity of tools used, resulting in a 22% reduction in total tool change time, as well a spindle time reduction of 25% from original cycle time.
-During this reprogramming effort, the team also properly and adequately defined stock preparation and position through the use of CNC Setup Sheets for continued use by Machine Shop personnel.
-These changes also resulted in an improvement of first pass yield to 100% for these specific items.
-With these changes, it also resulted in an elimination of broken tools, further extending the use and life of our cutting tools.
+Through the use of CAD/CAM software, MasterCam, the team successfully reduced the total quantity of tools used, resulting in a 22% reduction in total tool change time, as well as a spindle time reduction of 25% from original cycle time.
+During this reprogramming effort, the team also properly defined stock preparation and position through CNC Setup Sheets for continued use by Machine Shop personnel.
+These changes improved first pass yield to 100% for these items, and eliminated broken tools — further extending the life of our cutting tools.

 VECCO Wichita

-Boeing’s processing requirements dictated that copper straps be grit blasted and sulfuric acid pickling processing, and adhesive primer application approved to D210-12502-1 only.
-Due to shrinking industry demand there were no longer any processors qualified on D1-4426 to Boeing’s Specifications.
-An existing processor was found, and agreed to become Boeing Qualified, however during the initial review with Boeing, the processor rescinded their offer and Vecco was left without a supplier.
+Boeing’s processing requirements dictated that copper straps be grit blasted and sulfuric acid pickling processing, with adhesive primer application approved to D210-12502-1 only.
+Due to shrinking industry demand there were no longer any processors qualified on D1-4426 to Boeing’s specifications.
+An existing processor was found and agreed to become Boeing Qualified, however during the initial review the processor rescinded their offer and Vecco was left without a supplier.
 To meet customer needs, Vecco determined the best path forward was to add the capability in-house.

 Our Solution

-Despite it being a chemical processing operation that was outside of the normal composites work performed by Vecco Wichita, we reviewed the specification and understood that the critical feature was primer application at 0.1 to 0.4 mils.
+Despite it being a chemical processing operation outside the normal composites work performed by Vecco Wichita, we reviewed the specification and understood that the critical feature was primer application at 0.1 to 0.4 mils.
 We evaluated what would be needed and built a plan with the customer to add this capability to our scope.
-This approach required purchasing and approval of chemical tanks and a racking system.
-After a few months of work and preparation, qualification was achieved in only 3 days with Boeing on-site.
+This required purchasing and approval of chemical tanks and a racking system.
+After a few months of preparation, qualification was achieved in only 3 days with Boeing on-site.

 Milestones